Department of Computer Science, University of Manchester: Text Mining

 The Text Mining group performs research to extract useful information and knowledge from unstructured text, particularly in the field of bioinformatics.
 The group also performs research into Natural Language Processing (NLP) and hosts the National Centre for Text Mining.
 The group is led by Professor Sophia Ananiadou and includes academic members Professor Jun'ichi Tsujii, John McNaught (retired) and Goran Nenadic.

 Advanced Interfaces

 The Advanced Interfaces Group (AIG) researches virtual environments, collaborative visualization systems, and computer vision.
 The group is led by Steve Pettifer and includes academic staff Aphrodite Galata, Toby Howard (Honorary Reader), Tim Morris.
 Research projects include UTOPIA software.

 Imaging Science

-The Imaging sciences is part of the Centre for Imaging Sciences, a world-class research department focusing on imaging physics, image processing, computer vision, and the development and application of imaging biomarkers in healthcare.
+The Imaging sciences is part of the Centre for Imaging Sciences, a research department focusing on imaging physics, image processing, computer vision, and the development and application of imaging biomarkers in healthcare.
 The group is run by Professor Chris J. Taylor jointly with the School of Medicine.
 The group includes Professor Tim Cootes.